-The days that I cherish the most are the ones that are beautifully ordinary.
-They are the building blocks of who we are, how we spend our time, who we choose to love, and the foundations on which we grow our family and lives.
-And that is what a Day In The Life session is all about.
+The days I cherish most are the ones that are beautifully ordinary.
+They’re the building blocks of who we are, how we spend our time, who we choose to love, and the foundations on which we grow our family and lives – that is what a Day In The Life session is all about.

-As a photographer, being invited into someone’s family for a day, and trusted with those most personal, tender moments is an honor – and when that family is the loved ones of another talented photographer, that honor is even greater.
+As a photographer, being invited into someone’s family for a day (and trusted with those most personal, tender moments) is an honor.
+When that family is the loved ones of another talented photographer, that honor is even greater.
 The H family is a warm and loving group of 6.

-If you’re going to be there for an extended period of time, the pressure to get every single moment or shot is a lot less.
+If you’re going to be there for an extended period of time, the pressure to get every, single moment or shot is a lot less.
 And if you form a genuine connection with the family, they’ll feel more comfortable with you and you’ll get more authentic images as a result.